Stanford–USC football rivalry

-The Stanford–USC football rivalry is an American college football rivalry between the Stanford Cardinal and the USC Trojans, both members of the Pac-12 Conference and the only private schools in the conference.
-The two teams first played in 1905 and have met nearly every year since 1919 (missing only 1921, 1924, and the World War II years 1943–1945), frequently vying for the conference championship and a berth in the Rose Bowl.
-Stanford is USC's oldest current rival.
+The Stanford–USC football rivalry is an American college football rivalry between the Stanford Cardinal and the USC Trojans.
+The two teams are no longer in the same conference as of 2024 and played the last scheduled game of the series on September 9, 2023, with the Trojans winning 56–10.
+The two teams first played in 1905 and began playing regularly in 1918.
+Between 1911 and 1913, there were rugby games played between the two schools.
+In some places, these games are counted as football games.
+The only six years in which the rivalry was not played since that year were in 1921, 1924, the three years of World War II (1943–1945), and the COVID season in 2020.
+The teams have frequently vied for the conference championship and a berth in the Rose Bowl.
+As of 2022.
+Stanford was USC's oldest ongoing rival.

 Series history

 Early rivalry

 The rivalry began in earnest in the 1930s after USC had won three national championships in five years.
 A group of Stanford freshmen, after a stinging 1932 loss to an undefeated USC team, promised never to lose to USC again.
 The "Vow Boys" made good on their promise, winning their next three games against the Trojans, beginning with the 1933 win that broke USC's 27-game undefeated streak.